ppenna/drawings/README.md

 My Drawings
 ===========

-This repository stores the drawings that I sue in my papers.
+This repository stores the drawings that I use in my papers.

 Let me know if you start using them too.